haowu84/E-commerce-Application/README.md

 ## Backend

-### Backend 1: IDM Service
+### Backend: IDM Service
-The Identity Management Service for User to Login and Register as well as AccessToken creation, refreshing, and verification.
+The Identity Management Service for user to Login and Register as well as access token creation, refreshing, and verification.

-### Backend 2: Movies Service
+### Backend: Movies Service
-The Movie search Service allowing Users to search for Movies and Persons using search parameters.
+The Movie search Service allowing users to search for Movies and Persons using search parameters.

-### Backend 3: Billing Service
+### Backend: Billing Service
-The Billing Service for User cart management and order creation, confirmation and history.
+The Billing Service for user cart management and order creation, confirmation and history.

-### Backend 4: Gateway Service
+### Backend: Gateway Service
 The Gateway Service to bring together the `IDM`, `Movies` and `Billing` Service by either forwarding `IDM` Requests to `IDM` Service or Authenticating all other incoming requests with the `IDM` before forwarding them to either the `Movies` or `Billing` Services.

 ## Frontend

-### Frontend 1: Register
+### Frontend: Register
 Start of Frontend.
 Develop the Register endpoint and make a call to our IDM Service.

-### Frontend 2: Search
+### Frontend: Search
 Movies Search.
 Create a interactive search page to search through our movies.

-### Frontend 3: Full
+### Frontend: Full
 Full implementation of our Backend services to our frontend through our gateway.

 ## Languages